-There are four key elements that define any OIL project:
+There are four key elements that define any COIL project:

 - It involves a cross-border collaboration or interaction with people from different backgrounds and cultures.

 - Students must engage in some sort of online interaction, whether it is asynchronous or synchronous.

 - It must be driven by a set of internationalised learning outcomes aimed at developing global perspectives and/or fostering students’ intercultural competences.